Amed Rosario Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.11).
+- The Orioles' 4.09 team ERA ranks 12th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- The Orioles rank 19th in baseball in home runs allowed (64 total, 1.2 per game).

-- Wells gets the start for the Orioles, his 10th of the season.
-He is 3-1 with a 3.47 ERA and 54 strikeouts in 57 2/3 innings pitched.

-- The right-hander's last appearance was on Wednesday against the New York Yankees, when he tossed five innings, surrendering five earned runs while giving up five hits.
+- The right-hander last appeared on Thursday against the New York Yankees, when he threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.